knpuniversity/ansible/knpu/vagrant-ansible.md

 In `hosts.ini`, let's keep the `local` group and add another called `vb`, for VirtualBox.
 Under there, add the IP: `192.168.33.10`.

-We know that as soon as we make this change, we should be use the `vb` host:
+We know that as soon as we make this change, we should be able to use the `vb` host:

 ```terminal
 ansible vb -m ping -i ansible/hosts.ini